sanmusen214/BAAH/docs/README_en.md

 Please verify if your server selection in the configuration file is correct.

-## 3. How to View the Port Number of Mumu Emulator
+## 3. How to View the ADB Port Number of Mumu Emulator

 Click the three horizontal lines in the upper right corner of the emulator, open problem detection, scroll to the bottom, and the adb port number will be displayed.

 ## 4. How to View the Port Number of LDPlayer Emulator

+You can click the `using serial number` box on the right side of the adb port input box when connecting to the LDPlayer emulator, then enter `emulator-5554`, or try `emulator-5556`, `emulator-5558`, etc., until the connection is successful.

 Click Multi-player on the right side of the emulator to find out the current emulator's ID number.
 The port number is: 5555 + ID * 2.